eliseevmv/Checkout-DotNet-Challenge/readme.md

 ### Data in transit

 Current versions of Payment Gateway enforces HTTPS (by using app.UseHttpsRedirection command) in order ensure that card details are not transmitted between Merchant and Payment Gateway unencrypted.
-It should also use HTTPS when calling Acquiring Bank.
+It also uses HTTPS when calling Acquiring Bank.

 ## 1.7.
 Payment identifier